Former Vice President Pence defends Constitution after getting JFK Profile in Courage Award in Boston

 Honored for certifying 2020 election

-Trump pressured Pence to reject election results from swing states where the Republican president falsely claimed the vote was marred by fraud.
+Mr. Trump pressured his then-vice president to reject election results from swing states where the Republican president falsely claimed the vote was marred by fraud.
 Pence refused, saying he lacked such authority.
-When a mob of Trump supporters stormed the Capitol, some chanted that they wanted to "hang Mike Pence."
+When a mob of Mr. Trump supporters stormed the Capitol, some chanted that they wanted to "hang Mike Pence."
 Pence was whisked away by Secret Service agents, narrowly avoiding a confrontation with the rioters.

 Pence rejected the Secret Service's advice that he leave the Capitol, staying to continue the ceremonial election certification of Democrat Joe Biden's presidential victory once rioters were cleared.